 Starting from Q2 2012, DNB has prescribed the application of the UFR to the yield curve which is used to discount the insurance liabilities, meaning that the yield curve at maturities of more than 20 years gradually approaches a level of 4.2%.
 In the current interest rate environment, yields are typically below this level.
-Application of the UFR therefore leads, at this moment, to higher yields than market yields for maturities more than 20 years, Since these higher yields are used to discount the insurance liabilities, this effectively will lead to a lower present value of the insurance liabilities and hence to a higher value of own funds.
-This represents a positive impact to the solvency position of a.s.r.
-In order to have a thorough understanding of its impact and from a conservative perspective, the solvency position of a.s.r. is also assessed excluding the impact of UFR.
+Application of the UFR therefore leads, at this moment, to higher yields than market yields for maturities more than 20 years.
+Since these higher yields are used to discount the insurance liabilities, this effectively will lead to a lower present value of the insurance liabilities and hence to a higher value of own funds.
+This represents a positive impact to the solvency position of insurance companies, including a.s.r.
+In order to have a thorough understanding of the UFR, the impact of the UFR is calculated on a frequent basis.